looker-open-source/LookerEmbedReference/Frontend/README.md

 Follow directions in the backend repository examples provided ([node]( ../Backend-Node#installation-local) or [java]( ../Backend-Java/blob/main/README.md#installation-local))

 ## 5. Access frontend [https://localhost:3001/embed-dashboard](https://localhost:3001/embed-dashboard)
-Change the port from 3001 if you set a different `PBL_PORT` environment variable
+Change the port from 3001 if you set a different `PBL_CLIENT_PORT` environment variable

 # Running in Google AppEngine